Oky-period-tracker/periodtracker/packages/cms/MONITORING.md

 ## Overview

 Basic monitoring has been added to the CMS backend to provide service health metrics and response time tracking.
-All monitoring endpoints are accessible without authentication so they can be used by load balancers, orchestration tools (Kubernetes), and external monitoring systems.
+Detailed monitoring endpoints require an authenticated super-admin session.
+Load balancers and orchestration tools should use the public `/health`, `/health/live`, and `/health/ready` probes.

 ---